Laravel-Backpack/docs/6.x/introduction.md

 <a name="maintenance"></a>
 ### Maintenance

-Backpack v6 is the current version, and is being actively maintained by the Backpack team, with the help of a wonderful community of Backpack veterans.
+Backpack v6 is the current version, and is actively maintained by the Backpack team, with the help of a wonderful community of Backpack veterans.
 [See all contributors](https://github.com/Laravel-Backpack/CRUD/graphs/contributors).

 <a name="license"></a>
 ### License

-Starting with v5, Backpack has become open-core.
-Its features have been separated into two packages:
+Backpack is open-core:
-- **Backpack CRUD is licensed under the [MIT License](LICENSE.md)** (open-source free software); it is perfect if you're building a simple admin panel - it's packed with features! it's also perfect if you're building an open-source project, the permissive license allows you to do whatever you want;
+- **Backpack CRUD is free & open-source, licensed under the [MIT License](LICENSE.md)**; it is perfect if you're building a simple admin panel - it's packed with features! it's also perfect if you're building an open-source project, the permissive license allows you to do whatever you want;
-- **Backpack PRO is licensed under our [EULA](https://backpackforlaravel.com/eula)**; it is a closed-source, paid add-on; [PRO](https://backpackforlaravel.com/products/pro-for-unlimited-projects) will be useful when your admin panel needs grow, because it adds adds A LOT of features for complex use cases (see our [FREE vs PRO comparison](https://backpackforlaravel.com/docs/5.x/features-free-vs-paid));
+- **Backpack PRO is a paid, closed-source add-on, licensed under our [EULA](https://backpackforlaravel.com/eula)**; [PRO](https://backpackforlaravel.com/products/pro-for-unlimited-projects) add additional functionality to CRUD, that will be useful when your admin panel grows (see our [FREE vs PRO comparison](https://backpackforlaravel.com/docs/5.x/features-free-vs-paid));
+- the other add-ons we've created are some FREE, some PAID; please see [our add-ons list](https://backpackforlaravel.test/docs/6.x/add-ons-official) for more info;

 [Our documentation](https://backpackforlaravel.com/docs) covers both CRUD and PRO, with all the PRO features clearly labeled <span class="badge badge-pill badge-info">PRO</span>.